kshootmania/ksm-chart-format/kson_format.md

 ```
 dictionary ImplInfo {
     // Not specified.
 This area is free for use by kson clients and kson editors.
-    // To avoid conflicts with other clients, it is highly recommended to have a top object whose key is the client name.
+    // To avoid conflicts with other clients, it is highly recommended to use a top-level object with a key that corresponds to the client name.
 }
 ```